Required Benchmarks and Levels of Preparation

 Admission to Wayne State College does not guarantee entry into its educator preparation programs.
 Students planning to pursue professional education must meet required benchmark criteria at multiple stages in order to be accepted into educator preparation and advance through the three levels:

 Level One - Preparing for Teacher Candidacy

 Level Three - Clinical Practice

 It is the student’s responsibility to confirm with the Field Experience Office that adequate progress has been made on the benchmarks for each Level.
 View the Benchmark Chart.

-All education majors are required to purchase a subscription to our Chalk and Wire assessment system.
-Your subscription is called myEportfolio, and it is an electronic portfolio software that is used for submitting homework and assessing progress.
-As you submit (via your myEportfolio account) the required evidence to show that you have completed each benchmark, your advisor and others will be able to monitor your progress and assist you with advancing to the next level of preparation.
-MyEportfolio can also be used for building a personal portfolio for future employment.
+All education majors are required to purchase a subscription to our Anthology Portfolio assessment system, an electronic portfolio software that is used for submitting homework and assessing progress.
+As you submit the required evidence (via your Anthology Portfolio account) to show that you have completed each benchmark, your advisor and others will be able to monitor your progress and assist you with advancing to the next level of preparation.
+Anthology Portfolio can also be used for building a personal portfolio for future employment.

 We are excited to have you join the School of Education and Behavioral Sciences as a future teacher!
 Your first step on the journey will be to meet with your advisor and make a plan for completing your program.
 If you have questions about the required benchmarks, please contact the WSC Education and Behavioral Sciences Student Services office located in the Brandenburg Education building, first floor, or by phone at 402-375-7391.

 Introductory Video and Benchmarks